How To Catch Any Fish

 California Sheephead Bait

-Sheepshead like invertebrates like shrimp and crabs and sea urchins.
+Sheephead like invertebrates like shrimp and crabs and sea urchins.
 They also feed on squid.
 They are not big fans of fin baits, so leave the sardines and anchovies at home if you are targeting them.
 Probably the most convenient baits to use are shrimp or squid.
 They also eat freshwater crayfish.

-Where to get the big California Sheepshead
+Where to get the big California Sheephead

 Some of the offshore islands such as San Clemente and the Channel Islands have some big ones.
 San Nicholas also has some nice ones.

-Other California Sheepshead Resources
+Other California Sheephead Resources

 The above barely scratches the surface on how to catch California Sheepshead.
 Here is a link to an article by respected charter captain David Bacon: